PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 [**Elitism as the Mid-Career Growth Engine**](https://stkbailey.substack.com/p/elitism-as-the-mid-career-growth)

-> Technical excellence begins in wonder but is honed by disgust
+> Technical excellence begins in wonder but is honed by disgust.

 [**Strong Opinions, Weakly Held — a framework for thinking**](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364)